Nearly everything is cheaper on the south

 de Cambios' and

-given at the hotels is probably the worst.
+given at the hotels is usually the worst.

 With beach vendors and flea